-Interest payments are non discretionary and are subject to the conditions included in Clause (6) of the Offering Circular.
+Interest payments are non discretionary and are subject to the conditions included in Clause (4) of the Offering Circular.

-The Capital Notes are redeemable at the option of the Company, subject to law and to the prior consent of RBI (as "Support Agreement Provider") which shall grant such consent only after either replacement of the principal amount of the capital notes so redeemed by the issuing of other capital of at least equivalent quality or having applied for and been granted consent by the Austrian Financial Market Supervisory Authority (the "Finanzmarktaufsichtsbehorde" or "FMA"), in whole but not in part, on 16th May 2016 or any interest payment date falling thereafter, at the redemption price being the liquidation preference plus accrued and unpaid interest from the then current interest period ending on the date determined for the redemption.
+The Capital Notes do not have a maturity date and are redeemable at the option of the Company, subject to law and to the prior consent of Raiffeisen Zentralbank Österreich AG ("RZB") (as Support Agreement Provider) which shall grant such consent only after either replacement of the principal amount of the Capital Notes so redeemed by the issuing of other capital of at least equivalent quality or having applied for and been granted consent by the Austrian Financial Market Supervisory Authority (the "Finanzmarktaufsichtsbehorde" or "FMA"), in whole but not in part, on 16th May 2016 or any interest payment date falling thereafter, at the redemption price being the liquidation preference plus accrued and unpaid interest from the then current interest period ending on the date determined for the redemption.

-In the event of any voluntary or involuntary liquidation, dissolution or winding-up of the Company, the note holders at the time will be entitled to receive the relevant liquidation distribution in respect of each capital note held out of the assets of the Company available for distribution to note holders.
-Such entitlement will arise before any distribution of assets is made to holders of ordinary shares, preference shares, preferred securities or capital notes or any other class of shares of the Company or any other share or other security issued by the Company and having the benefit of a guarantee from RBI ranking junior as regards participation in assets to the Capital Notes, but such entitlement will rank equally with the entitlement of the holders of any other shares or securities or capital notes, if any, of the Company ranking pari passu with the capital notes as regards participation in the assets of the Company.
+In the event of any voluntary or involuntary liquidation, dissolution or winding-up of the Company, the Capital Note holders at the time will be entitled to receive the relevant liquidation distribution in respect of each Capital Note held out of the assets of the Company available for distribution to Note holders.
+Such entitlement will arise before any distribution of assets is made to holders of ordinary shares, preference shares, preferred securities or capital notes or any other class of shares of the Company or any other share or other security issued by the Company and having the benefit of a guarantee from RZB ranking junior as regards participation in assets to the Capital Notes, but such entitlement will rank equally with the entitlement of the holders of any other shares or securities or Capital Notes, if any, of the Company ranking pari passu with the Capital Notes as regards participation in the assets of the Company.